Arrests.org Official ND – Search North Dakota Arrest Records

 How to Perform a North Dakota Arrest Warrant Search

 In North Dakota, many county sheriff websites (found in the first table above) provide an online local warrant list accessible through a section commonly labeled as “Most Wanted” or simply “Warrant Search.”
 In cases where counties do not offer this feature, individuals can contact local law enforcement during operational hours to inquire about current or outstanding warrants.
-Both the local police department and the sheriff’s office can provide confirmation regarding the presence of active warrants.
+Both the local police department and the sheriff’s office can confirm the presence of active warrants.

 Another resource available to search for warrants in North Dakota is the North Dakota Court Record Inquiry (NDCRI) search tool.
 This tool permits users to search by county or conduct statewide searches for criminal records, North Dakota arrest records, and warrants.
 Upon entering specific search criteria—such as name, case, date filed, citation, or attorney—a list of relevant subjects and records will be displayed.